0xDiSk/NVMe-SSD-HDD-S.M.A.R.T-Monitoring/README.md

 |👨👩 Who|❓ Why|
 |---|--:|
 @Zappie at https://lowendtalk.com/profile/Zappie| Pointing out and helping out with megaraid and serveraid hardware raid test.
-@Everyone| Everyone who tests the scripts.
+@Everyone| Everyone who tests the scripts and site.

 ***❓ Does it works?***